-Note: An updated version of story, originally published on January 29, is being republished with the update that two persons have been arrested.
+Note: This is the updated version of a story originally published on January 29, incorporating the arrest of two persons.

 New Delhi: An attempt by a school in Karnataka to allow students a deeper understanding into the countrywide unrest against the Citizenship Amendment Act (CAA) has led to a sedition charge against the authorities and the parent of a student.
 The Bidar New Town police station on January 30 arrested two persons: Fareeda, the in-charge of the school’s primary section and Nagma, the mother of a Class 6 student.

 Teachers of the Shaheen Group of Institutions, a school in Bidar, in the north-eastern part of the state, had decided to engage with its students and parents and help them dispel misunderstandings around the recently passed law.

 Children were asked to read up on the CAA, and two other impending countrywide exercises, the National Register of Citizens (NRC) and the National Population Register (NPR) and bring out their own artistic presentations on the topic before an audience on January 21.

 A group of children, all from the Muslim community, from classes 4, 5 and 6 performed a play which highlighted the sense of insecurity of the community as a whole.
 Five days later, a right-wing activist from Bidar has registered a case of sedition against the school authorities and a parent of one of the participating children.

 Tauseef Madikeri, chief executive officer (CEO) of the school told The Wire that the play had focused largely on the community and its concerns around the law.

 The school authorities have confirmed that the police, who had detained the two women since the afternoon under the pretext of questioning them have formally arrested them around 7.30 pm on Thursday, January 30.